timostamm/json-client/README.md

 # json-client

-A simple web client for JSON APIs using Guzzle and the symfony serializer.
+A simple client for JSON APIs using Guzzle and the Symfony Serializer.

 To implement a API client, you would extend AbstractApiClient and write your methods, using the Guzzle Http Client to transmit.